SangyunT/steam_game_sales/README.md

 ## Business Situation

 There are many factors going into having a successful launch of a newly developed video game, and these factors include platform, genre, user count, and rating.
-Knowing how these features influence the sales of
+Knowing how these features influence the sales of a new video game can be beneficial.

 ## Data Overview